edgelesssys/docs.edgeless.systems/ego/reference/config.md

 ## Basic settings
 `exe` is the (relative or absolute) path to the executable that should be signed.

 `key` is the path to the private RSA key of the signer.
-When invoking `ego sign` and the key file does not exist, a key with the required parameters is automatically generated.
+When invoking `ego sign` and the key file doesn't exist, a key with the required parameters is automatically generated.
 You can also generate it yourself with:

 ```bash
 openssl genrsa -out private.pem -3 3072